Tobias024/Cyclistics-Case-Study/Cyclistic case study.md

 view(days_of_week)
 ```

-And saved it as csv using the "write.csv" function
+And saved it as csv using the "write.csv" function.

 Afterwards, we loaded the different tables into google sheets to process as different Pivots.
-You can access by clicking [Here](https://docs.google.com/spreadsheets/d/1c3dkHICGCMb71rwtfu_XPAY1iNQ_5oJ2OGz6Phsgjn8/edit?usp=sharing)
+You can access by clicking [Here.](https://docs.google.com/spreadsheets/d/1c3dkHICGCMb71rwtfu_XPAY1iNQ_5oJ2OGz6Phsgjn8/edit?usp=sharing)

-With the different pivots we created the charts that allowed us to have a clearer understanding of the information
+With the different pivots we created the charts that allowed us to have a clearer understanding of the information.

-### Analyze:
+## Analyze:

-We find out that:
+We found that:

 -   Casuals trips have x2.8 more time per trip than members
 -   Members have 59,03% trips.